 - Help the driver know it is not a pet.
 Tell your driver via text, phone call, or in person that you are traveling with your service animal.

-- When filing a complaint, tell Uber or Lyft that your driver knew it was a service animal.
-If the incident was witnessed by another person, tell the rideshare company, and if possible provide contact information for the witness.
+- When filing a complaint, tell Uber or Lyft about any information that would prove that your driver knew the dog was a service animal.
+For example, if the incident was witnessed by another person or captured on video, tell the rideshare company that you are willing to share that information.
+If possible, provide contact information for the witness or a copy of videos or other evidence.

 - Report all forms of discrimination.
 If you were denied transportation, treated disrespectfully, or charged a cleaning fee because of your service animal, please report this to Uber or Lyft and to the NFB via our questionnaire.